-- The icon expands the Waveform application tile to the full screen.
-The icon collapses the tile back to its original size. - The icon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
-The icon sets the tile to quarter tile size. - The icon opens the Waveform application settings menu to adjust the tile settings.
+- The con expands the Waveform application tile to the full screen.
+The con collapses the tile back to its original size. - The sicon expands the tile vertically.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
+The sicon sets the tile to quarter tile size. - The icon opens the Waveform application settings menu to adjust the tile settings.

 NOTE.
-After the Waveform application settings menu is opened, a licon displays.
+After the Waveform application settings menu is opened, an appears.
 Select this icon to move the settings menu horizontally.